 Dropshipping is an online business where an eCommerce store doesn’t keep the products in stock.
-Instead, it fulfills order by purchasing products from vendors and then shipping them directly to the customers.
+Instead, it fulfills orders by purchasing products from vendors and then shipping them directly to the customers.

 Due to its low overhead, dropshipping has become popular around the world.
-Many of our users asked us to compare WooCommerce vs Shopify for dropshipping and which one of them is better for a dropshipping business.
+Many of our users asked us to compare WooCommerce vs. Shopify for a dropshipping business.

 Dropshipping with Shopify

-Depending on the vendors you choose, you will then have to place user’s order for shipping.
+Depending on the vendors you choose, you will then have to place a user’s order for shipping.